HBurgiel/Turnip-Report/README.md

 # About this book

-In a perfect world, I'd subsist primarily on hot chocolate, cheese pizza, and orange soda.
+In a perfect world I'd subsist primarily on hot chocolate, cheese pizza, and orange soda.
 This doesn't work in practice, so I've gamified my nutritional choice-making by subscribing to a farmshare.
 This works well for me because I'm a vegetarian, I enjoy figuring out what to do with ingredients, I'm an experienced cook, and I hate wasting food.

 There are very few actual turnip recipes in the book.
 The title dates back to the year I subscribed for a winter produce share; hilarity ensued.
 I reserve the right to change the title if I think of a better one.